naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### compare_with

-Used to validate the variable based on comparison with another variable, with optional adjustments.
+Used to validate the field based on comparison with another field, with optional adjustments.

 * `comparator`: The comparison expression; can be one of `[">", "<", ">=", "<=", "==", "!="]`
-* `base`: The value to compare to
+* `base`: The field or value to compare to
 * `adjustment`: The adjustment value to make to the base expression, if any.
 If specified `op` must also be provided
 * `op`: The operation to make the adjustment for; can be one of `["+", "-", "*", "/"]`.
 If specified, `adjustment` must also be provided